zxkane/servers/README.md

 ## 🌟 Reference Servers

-These servers aim to demonstrate MCP features and the Typescript and Python SDK.
+These servers aim to demonstrate MCP features for the Typescript and Python SDK.

 - **[AWS KB Retrieval](src/aws-kb-retrieval-server)** - Retrieval from AWS Knowledge Base using Bedrock Agent Runtime
 - **[Brave Search](src/brave-search)** - Web and local search using Brave's Search API